A collection of pus. Usually forms because of infection.

 A model of teeth.

-The process of "glue" the appliance/prosthesis on the associated area.
+The process of “gluing” the appliance/prosthesis on the associated area.

 An anti-microbial agent.
 It is available in many forms such as gels and rinses.
 It is an effective agent in controlling gum diseases.

-A metal arm extends from a removable partial denture.
-It helps to hold on to natural tooth structure and thus provide anchorage for the denture.
+A metal arm extended from a removable partial denture.
+It helps to hold onto natural tooth structure and thus provides anchorage for the denture.

 An ulcer or blister on lip.
 A form of herpes simplex.

-An abnormal bite relationship of upper and lower jaw.
-The lower teeth/tooth align toward the check/lip side more than the upper teeth/tooth.
+An abnormal bite relationship of the upper and lower jaw.
+The lower teeth/tooth align toward the check/ lip side more than the upper teeth/tooth.

-A branch of medicine that involves diagnosis, prevention, and treatment of any disease concern about teeth, oral cavity, and associated structures.
+A branch of medicine that involves diagnosis, prevention, and treatment of any disease concerning teeth, oral cavity, and associated structures.

 The position, type, and number of teeth in upper and lower jaw.

 The person who specializes in fabricating dentures.
-Denturist is not responsible for making any type of diagnosis or carrying out any other treatment (e.g. Removing teeth).
+A Denturist is not responsible for making any type of diagnosis or carrying out any other treatment (e.g. removing teeth).